Risk Awareness in HTN Planning: Discussion

-The problem becomes more complicated if the agent can have an arbitrary utility function that does not allow segmentation, e.g., $u(c) = (-c)^3$.
-The reason behind this is that, in general, $u(c_1 \times c_2) \neq u(c_1) \times u(c_2)$.
-In the worst case, it might be necessary to enumerate all the trajectories of all possible plans to find the one with the highest expected utility.
-Since this approach is computationally infeasible, to solve such planning problems, while giving flexibility of the choice of utility functions, other planning approaches should be developed. \begin{quote} {\em What challenges are imposed by modelling risk-aware HTN planning agents with a dynamic risk attitude?} \end{quote} When the risk attitude of the agent is static, it is possible to express a whole spectrum of risk attitudes just by changing the curving coefficient in Equation~\ref{equ:1}.
+When the risk attitude of the agent is static, it is possible to express a whole spectrum of risk attitudes just by changing the curving coefficient in Equation~\ref{equ:exponentialUtilityFunction}.
 Anyhow, for dynamic risk attitudes, where the risk attitude can change based on, for example, resources or planning history, there might be a need to use utility functions that do not allow segmentation.
 Consider, for example, the one-switch utility function defined in Equation~\ref{equ:one-switch}.
 This utility function can be used to evaluate the operator outcome with respect to the possible remaining resources after executing the operator.
-However, computing expected utilities of operators and propagating them to higher hierarchical levels is not correct anymore since the utility function does not allow maximising each plan's segment individually.
+However, computing the expected utilities of operators and propagating them to higher hierarchical levels is not correct anymore since the utility function does not allow maximising each plan's segment individually.
 In this case, it might be necessary to enumerate all possible plan trajectories and compute the utility function for each of them.
-However, as in the case of static risk attitude, doing an exhaustive search is in general infeasible.
+However, as in the case of static risk attitude, doing an exhaustive search is, in general, infeasible.
 Moreover, the remaining amount of resources $R$ is uncertain during planning since operators have variable costs.

+Another challenge lies in the necessity for the agent to not only make planning choices that maximise the expected utility but also to account for the possibly limited amount of resources.
+In fact, limited resources may impede the agent from reaching its maximum expected utility if plans are computed assuming unlimited resources.